Hexagram 42益Increase

 — Legge (1882)

-Line 4 is the ministerial position adjacent to the ruler — the operator one rung below the principal — and the line names the specific form increase takes here. 中行 — walking the middle path. 告公從 — announce to the prince and he follows.
-The increase at line 4 is not material; it is the increase of standing, the moment when the actor’s recommendation finally carries the principal’s assent.
+Line 4 is the ministerial position adjacent to the ruler — the one who stands one rung below the principal — and the line names the specific form increase takes here. 中行 — walking the middle path. 告公從 — announce to the prince and he follows.
+The increase at line 4 is not material; it is the increase of standing, the moment when your recommendation finally carries the principal’s assent.
 The hexagram names the test case: 遷國 — moving the capital — the largest reorganization the polity can undertake.

-The decision-relevant translation is the lesson of earned advisory weight.
-Founders and chiefs of staff who read line 4 cleanly understand that the gift at this altitude is the durable trust that lets the recommendation become the decision.
-The moving-the-capital image is the I Ching's picture of the largest reversible action a coherent organization can take — relocating the headquarters, repositioning the company, changing the legal entity, reincorporating across borders.
-The line is explicit that the actor at line 4 is the one whose advice can be relied on for moves of that magnitude.
-Decision-relevant: this is the line of the second chair whose increase is the principal's confidence, and the test is whether the actor uses the trust on the right structural relocation rather than on a thousand tactical wins.
+The decision-relevant lesson is earned advisory weight.
+Those who read line 4 cleanly understand that the gift here is the durable trust that lets a recommendation become the decision — the adviser whose counsel the governor now enacts, the veteran teacher whose proposal reshapes the whole curriculum.
+The moving-the-capital image is the I Ching's picture of the largest reversible action a coherent body can take — relocating the seat of government, repositioning an institution, re-establishing it across a border.
+The line is explicit that the person at line 4 is the one whose advice can be relied on for moves of that magnitude.
+The test is whether you spend the trust on the one right structural relocation rather than on a thousand tactical wins.

 有孚惠心,勿問元吉。有孚惠我德。